Official state symbol Vermont State Flag Adopted 1923

 Vermont State Flag

-The Vermont state flag is the official banner representing the state of Vermont.
+The Vermont state flag is the official state flag of the state of Vermont.
 A blue rectangular field forms the background.
-The state coat of arms sits in the center.
+The coat of arms depicts pine trees, a cow, wheat sheaves, and the Green Mountains.
 Two pine branch supporters flank the shield on each side.

 The Vermont General Assembly adopted this design on June 1, 1923.
 The flag replaced an earlier striped design that caused confusion with the United States flag.
 Vermont flies this flag at government buildings and public spaces across the state.

-Meaning of the Vermont State Flag
+What the Vermont Flag Communicates

 The coat of arms balances freedom of individual citizens with the welfare of the common good.
 This dual purpose appears in the state motto Freedom and Unity displayed below the shield.